MicrosoftDocs/dynamics-365-project-operations/articles/project-management/getting-started-with-resource-recommendations.md

 ms.author: mohitmenon
 ---

-# Get recommendations for a project team member
+# Pre-requisites to use this feature

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-## Pre-requisites to use this feature

-### Enabling the resource recommendations feature
+## Enabling the resource recommendations feature

 To enable resource recommendations, first follow these steps: